Showing 114 Result(s)

 Disabled individuals should not have to justify their conditions or prove their limitations to those who refuse to understand.
 The assumption that disability can be ‘cured’ through sheer effort is not only ignorant but also harmful.
 Instead of placing the burden on disabled individuals to ‘fix’ themselves, society should focus on breaking down barriers, promoting accessibility, and ensuring that those with disabilities are supported, respected, and valued.

-A tablet on a white table
+A tablet on a table, next to a computer.

 The Impact of Unreadable Terms and Conditions on Disabled Individuals